ComScore

 Photo: Liz Andrew/Styling: Erin McDowell

-We know, friend: You’re busy.
-Same here.
-While we’d love to whip up an elaborate feast every night, that’s just...not gonna happen.
-Our fix?
-These 65 easy dinner recipes that require minimal effort (and no fancy chef skills) to come together, yet still taste delicious.
-From 15-minute pasta recipes to one-pan chicken wonders, consider your evening meals covered.
+So, you’re busy.
+Same here, friend.
+While I’d love to whip up an elaborate feast every night, that’s simply, um...not gonna happen.
+My fix?
+These 65 easy dinner recipes that require minimal effort (read: no fancy chef skills) to come together, but still taste delicious.

 • Time Commitment: 30 minutes

-Once the udon is boiled, you're halfway there.
+Once the udon is boiled, you're halfway to dinner.
 Kimchi, a Korean side dish made from fermented vegetables (most commonly napa cabbage and Korean radish), offers the noodles plenty of briny, spicy flavor, while a touch of butter curbs its intensity just right.

 • Time Commitment: 45 minutes

-And you thought timeless carbonara couldn't get any tastier.
-Sungold tomatoes offer bright acidity and a pop of color to the rich pasta.
+And you thought classic carbonara couldn't get any tastier.
+Sungold tomatoes, which you may be able to find at the farmers market in the summer, offer bright acidity and a pop of color to the rich pasta.
 If you can't find guanciale (aka cured pig jowl), sub pancetta or smoked bacon.

 • Time Commitment: 20 minutes

-Just as low-lift as grabbing a jar of tomato sauce from the cupboard and calling it a night—but so much more elegant.
+Just as low-lift as grabbing a jar of store-bought pasta sauce from the cupboard and calling it a night, but so much more elegant.
+"Instead of cooking your pasta and your sauce in separate pots, you cook them together at the same time," recipe creator Sara Lynn Cauchon explains.
+"The result is a richer, more flavorful dish with a much creamier texture than any traditional pasta could ever hope to achieve."
 Add ground beef or crumbled sausage for a boost of protein.

 5. Pasta alla Norma with Eggplant, Basil & Pecorino